jyutzler/Bridge-Systems/system.md

    * Double = at least 10 points, probably balanced.

 ## Negative Doubles
-The negative double is used through 2♠ promising four cards (at least) in an unbid major.
-Bidding a major at the two level or higher shows 11 or more points and a five-card or longer suit.
+The negative double is used through 4♦ promising four cards (at least) in an unbid major.
+Bidding a major in competition shows a five-card or longer suit and strength suitable to the level.
+With insufficient points, double may also be used with a five-card suit.

 1♣ — (1♦) — Double = 4–4 or better in the majors.

 1♦ — (1♥) — Double = exactly four spades (1♠ promises at least five).

-1♦— (1♠) — Double = four hearts and 6+ points or five hearts and 5–10 points.
+1♦ — (1♠) — Double = four hearts and 6+ points or five hearts and 5–10 points.

+1♠ — (4♦) — Double = four hearts and 10+ points or five hearts and 8-10 points.
 ## Vs. Takeout Doubles
 If RHO makes a takeout double: